cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/troubleshooting.md

 If forms do not appear while you are attempting to create a connection or configure a recipe, the most likely cause is that your browser is blocking third party cookies.

 If your browser is set to block all third-party cookies, you must allow cookies for `cobalt.io` by following [these instructions](https://support.google.com/chrome/answer/95647?sjid=8733712878597538106-NA#zippy=%2Callow-or-block-third-party-cookies%2Callow-third-party-cookies-for-a-specific-site).

+## Job has not run to create a ticket for a pentest finding

+If you are using one of the recipe templates available in our library to push pentest findings to your ticketing system, then your recipe is using the __Pentest finding state updated__ trigger.

+Recipes using this trigger will only run a job if the state of a pentest finding is updated while the recipe is in the __started__ state.
+If the state of a pentest finding is updated while the recipe is in the __stopped__ state, then the recipe will never run for that finding - even if the recipe is started after the finding's state has been updated.

+If the finding is still in the __Pending Fix__ state, you can manually re-trigger the recipe for the finding by changing the state of the finding to __Accepted Risk__ and then back to __Pending Fix__.

+When you are updating the state of the finding to __Accepted Risk__, you should use the reason __other__ and type in "re-trigger integration" for historical records.

+We plan to provide a more elegant solution for this in the future.